ansmass/neighbors/README.md

 ## Contribution

 Contributions are welcome!
 If you have additional brands, logos, or information to add, feel free to submit a pull request.

+## Award-Winning Game

+Neighbors, the base game, secured the first place in the national 'English Game' contest organized by MyDigitalSchool.

 ---